 "The storage available to you is the foundation of your closet.
 A lot of the closets we see on Pinterest have beautiful, custom built-ins.
 If you’re lucky, maybe your place came with these!
 If not, you can order them from places like California Closets or use one of the many amazing DIY project ideas from Pinterest to create your own version.
 I’ve seen steel wardrobe racks used to make a beautiful headboard-and-closet combo, I’ve seen repurposing and painting of thrift store cabinets—the ideas are truly endless!
 The important part is to make sure you find the space, structure, and shelving necessary to store everything you have.
 If you can get creative and make it your own, that’s even better!" — Lili Pettit of Clutter Healing

 "It’s time to start on the fun part—making it beautiful!
-Color-coding makes it super-simple to find what you need, is beautiful aesthetically, and really contributes to that chic Pinterest feel.
+Colour-coding makes it super-simple to find what you need, is beautiful aesthetically, and really contributes to that chic Pinterest feel.
 Clutter Healers coordinate using the light-dark spectrum.
-We start with black/dark colors on the left, move through the rainbow colors in reverse ROYGBIV order, and finish with beige, tan, and white on the right.
+We start with black/dark colours on the left, move through the rainbow colours in reverse ROYGBIV order, and finish with beige, tan, and white on the right.
 Do this for every section, and you’ll be amazed how transformed your closet will feel!" — Lili Pettit of Clutter Healing

-"Now that you have things placed and color-coded, take another look at the space.
+"Now that you have things placed and colour-coded, take another look at the space.
 The closets popular on Pinterest are created with high-end boutiques in mind.
-To go from a simply organized closet to Pinterest post–worthy, it’s all in the artistic details.
-Whether you pick a fun paint color for the inside of your closet, hang a painting that you love, or add homey touches like strand lights or lamps, keep adding finishing touches to build a space that feels quintessentially you!" — Lili Pettit of Clutter Healing
+To go from a simply organised closet to Pinterest post–worthy, it’s all in the artistic details.
+Whether you pick a fun paint colour for the inside of your closet, hang a painting that you love, or add homey touches like strand lights or lamps, keep adding finishing touches to build a space that feels quintessentially you!" — Lili Pettit of Clutter Healing